DarkSideOfADeveloper/Connect-to-the-network/README.md

 ```
 $ python CTW.py --help

-            Welcome to this SCRIPT coded by OD :)
+            Welcome to this SCRIPT coded by DOD

     -D  : Log in with your default user         (1)
     -C  : Log in with your custom user          (2)